This requires a bit of set up, so stick it out:

 Like good members of a tribe, they see the world in black and white, us against ‘them’, and they are always truly ‘good’ while those they dislike are always bad.
 They cannot even register the rank hypocrisy they engage in when they ignore the fact that their president plays more golf and takes more vacations than the president they used to rail at for every single moment of leisure he enjoyed, and showing them those facts will have absolutely no effect on them or give them pause for introspection.

 Because for a conservative, deliberate ignorance is absolutely crucial to their ego, their tribal identity, and ultimately and unwittingly, their survival.
-And thanks to evolution, their brains are simply not wired to get around that deep, abiding, terrifying belief.
+Thanks to evolution, their brains are simply not wired to get around that deep, abiding, terrifying instinct.